Netronome/virtio-forwarder/doc/README.rst

   The port control client is the preferred device management tool, and is the only utility that can exercise all the device related features of virtio-forwarder.
-Particularly, bond creation/deletion, and dynamic socket registration/deregistration are only exposed to the port control client.
+Particularly, dynamic socket registration/deregistration are only exposed to the port control client.
 The examples below demonstrate the different modes of operation:

   - Add VF
   	.. code:: bash